stefaan-coussement/Tab/README.md

     1. provide the means to cancel a tab, both its subscription for the events from other tabs and its ongoing action undertaken as a consequence of such past events.

 1. Callbacks

-    1. provide the means to encapsulate a callback into a promise to capture the callback's result, without needing to change the encapsulated callback's signature.
+    1. :ok: provide the means to use a tab to capture the arguments of a callback, including cases where callbacks can have multiple arguments.

-    1. provide the means to capture multiple values in a tab without needing to encapsulate these values in an object.
+    1. :ok: provide the means to use a tab to capture the arguments for a callback, without executing the original callback, and then use the original callback as the processor of the tab's notification.

-    1. provide the means to capture an error in a tab with some contextual information.
+    1. :ok: provide the means to capture a callback's result, without needing to change the callback's signature.

-    1. provide the ability to use the methods for updating the value of a tab as a callback, basically avoiding the definition of a lambda.
+    1. :ok: provide the means to capture a callback's error in a tab, without needing to change the callback's signature.

 1. Promises

     1. provide the means to settle a tab with a value or error, i.e. a final and non-mutable state, and notify its observers.